Utkarshn10/Focusly/README.md

 1. Fork the repository
 2. Clone the project
 3. Navigate to `cd Focusly`
-4. Install dependencies with  `npm install`
+4. Install dependencies with  `npm install --legacy-peer-deps`
 5. Run `npm start`

 ## Your Support means a lot